JBEI/DemoRepo/README.md

 Note that there are some helpful tips on using pre-commit in different ways on the [ART Install page](https://github.com/JBEI/AutomatedRecommendationTool/blob/master/docs/Installing.md).

+## Automated Documentation

+A [separate document](https://docs.google.com/document/d/1xT5Ay4Ua7F5cX_-tG9iEuOd7B0yTREuAh47GkKAlZt8/edit) is available describing how to set up Sphinx for auto-generation of documents for this project.
+The steps should be comparable for any project using this project as a template.

 ## Using DemoRepo as a Template